RAGessler/DirSales-CRM/README.md

 # DirSales-CRM
 Capstone Project for Dev Code Camp.
-Inspired by some friends of mine who have small businesses or are direct sellers.
+Inspired by some friends of mine who own small businesses and wanted to manage their network better without using a large or bulky CRM.

 # ReactDjango_JWT_StarterCode